stonepros/stone/doc/releases/luminous.rst

   * You can query the supported features and (apparent) releases of all connected daemons and clients with `ceph features
     <../man/8/ceph#features>`_.
-  * You can configure the oldest Ceph client version you wish to allow to connect to the cluster via ``ceph osd set-require-min-compat-client`` and Ceph will prevent you from enabling features that will break compatibility with those clients.
+  * You can configure the oldest Stone client version you wish to allow to connect to the cluster via ``ceph osd set-require-min-compat-client`` and Stone will prevent you from enabling features that will break compatibility with those clients.
   * Several `sleep` settings, include ``osd_recovery_sleep``,
     ``osd_snap_trim_sleep``, and ``osd_scrub_sleep`` have been